abbykrish/cs360v-f21/Lab0.md

 Right now, this function has a few bugs in it.
 1. If envid is zero, the function should return the current environment.
 2. It incorrectly looks up the env in the envs array.
-3. It incorrectly fills the **env_store with the correct env reference.
+3. It incorrectly fills the **env_store with a null value.

 Using env macros and information in inc/env.h and your knowledge of C references, fix these three bugs.